tlp19/ES-synth-returnSuccess4/README-shared-res.md

 We note that mutexes are ignored in this dependency graph as they contain non-blocking operations, and always unlock the ressource after a short period of time.
 Atomic operations are also ignored, as they do not cause problems with dependencies.

 As shown in the graph, the RX and TX queues, respectively `msgInQ` and `msgOutQ` are dependencies for all tasks accessing them.
-This is they are blocking whenever a task wants to read from them but they are empty (such as for the `decodeTask`), as well as when a task wants to write to them but they are full (such as for `CAN_TX_Task`).
+This is because they are blocking whenever a task wants to read from them but they are empty (such as for the `decodeTask`), as well as when a task wants to write to them but they are full (such as for `CAN_TX_Task`).

 The dependency between `CAN_TX_Task` and `CAN_TX_ISR` is because of the Counting Semaphore `CAN_TX_Semaphore` that regulates the flow of outgoing messages to the CAN Bus.
 This is because the STM32 can only load three messages at a time to be sent out to the bus.
 This semaphore therefore blocks the `CAN_TX_Task` thread until an output slot is free.